 The World Health Organization has lifted the state of emergency it called for due to Zika, but Zika and its effects remain across the globe.
 It is a lesson in how quickly an epidemic can occur and how far-reaching the effects can be.
 Because the children born to mothers with Zika are all so very young we still don’t truly know what is yet to happen.
 Researchers fear that children that don’t show developmental issues now still may in the future.
 There are literally years of the unknown ahead for those born to parents that carried Zika.

 Zika hit very close to home in Florida.
 The fears were felt statewide.
 It is because of this that Mosquito Squad of Greater Jacksonville and Ponte Vedra urges you to stay ahead of mosquitoes and the diseases that they can carry.
 Start your professional mosquito treatment today.
-Our barrier spray is extremely effective in allowing you to enjoy an outdoor lifestyle without the fear of what mosquitoes carry.
+Our barrier treatment is extremely effective in allowing you to enjoy an outdoor lifestyle without the fear of what mosquitoes carry.
 Call us today to schedule your season of treatment.